anand88/collaborativeFiltering/README.md

 Type the following line:

-"python CollabFinal.py <name of file with training data> <name of file with test data>"
+"python CollabFinal.py train.txt test.txt"

+where train.txt has the training data and test,txt has the test data.

 The script uses Python 3 syntax, and the data is in the format that is used in the Netflix Prize data.